 Who Gets the Benefit of the Doubt?
 CEO Gender and News about Firm Performance

 I show that financial markets react asymmetrically to bad news about firm performance depending on whether it is delivered by male or female CEOs.
 This asymmetry manifests itself in analysts’ forecasts, stock returns on earnings announcement days, and even in the tone that analysts adopt in earnings conference calls.
 I argue that these patterns have a common origin in a reduced skepticism towards male CEOs.
-To make this case, I first document that analysts' beliefs about firm performance systematically under-react to bad news from male-led companies relative to the rational expectations benchmark, whereas they adjust their expectations rationally to similar bad news from female-led companies.
+To make this case, I first document that analysts' beliefs about firm performance under-react to bad news from male-led companies relative to the rational expectations benchmark, whereas they adjust rationally to similar bad news from female-led companies.
 Next, I show that investors also display this biased reaction to news, with stock returns reacting less negatively to negative surprises from male-led companies relative to their female-led peers on earnings announcement days.
-I then shed light on the underlying mechanism by constructing a text-based measure of disagreement from earnings conference calls.
-After negative surprises, analysts express less disagreement with the narrative conveyed by male-led firms relative to their female-led peers.
-This effect is entirely concentrated amongst male analysts, who represent, on average, more than 85% of the participants in these calls.
+I then shed light on the mechanism by showing that after negative surprises, analysts express less disagreement with the narrative conveyed by male- relative to female-led firms.

 The Diffusion of New Technologies (with Aakash Kalyani, Nicholas Bloom, Tarek Hassan, Josh Lerner, and Ahmed Tahoun)